-A gynaecologist who had sex with an underage girl 47 years his junior is not only looking at jail time but may also lose his medical licence.
+SINGAPORE - A gynecologist who had sex with an underage girl 47 years his junior is not only looking at jail time but may also lose his medical licence.

-The Singapore Medical Council (SMC) yesterday did not dismiss the possibility of disciplinary action against Ong Theng Kiat, 63, who runs two private clinics, at Gleneagles Medical Centre and Tanjong Katong Road.
+The Singapore Medical Council (SMC) on Wednesday did not dismiss the possibility of disciplinary action against Ong Theng Kiat, 63, who runs two private clinics, at Gleneagles Medical Centre and Tanjong Katong Road.